Unveiling the Circles of Influence and Control: why you have more power than you think

-How do you increase your feeling of control in any workplace situation?
-Use this clever Circle of Influence and Circle of Control exercise developed by management guru, Stephen Covey.
+How do you increase your feeling of control in your work?
+Use the clever Circle of Influence and Circle of Control exercise developed by management guru, Stephen Covey.

 In this article we explain: